 New trends in hot tubs and home spas include: spa ozonators, better chemicals and filtration, aromatherapy fragrances, fiber optic hot tub lighting and LED lighting for a complete hydrotherapy mind and body experience.
 Aside from the above, the most important item is to consider is the hot tub's jets and the seating configuration.

 There are many seat configurations available, and this is really important.
-How many seat do you want, as the amount of seats you choose will have a great impact on the size of the hot tub you choose.
-If you prefer a 2 seat hot tub, a square model may be best; whereas if you prefer a 4 or 6 seat model you will probably need a larger shape, such as an octagon or possibly even a large rectangle.
+How many seats do you want, as the number of seats you choose will have a great impact on the size of the hot tub you choose?
+If you prefer a 2-seat hot tub, a square model may be best; whereas if you prefer a 4 or 6 seat model you will probably need a larger shape, such as an octagon or possibly even a large rectangle.

 Also consider that cedar ages well with repeated wettings, something that happens around hot tubs.
 They look great year after year.